nathancarter/weblurch/doc/plan.md

 correctly.

  * Implement the following cursor features in `LurchEditor`.
-    * Test the parameter for whether or not to move the anchor with the cursor.
+    * Add to the cursor motion routine the feature to highlight everything between the cursor and the anchor as the selection.
+Then test that, too.
     * Add methods for moving the cursor by a given delta, with or without moving the anchor (defaults to moving it).
     * Add a method for querying the cursor position or anchor as an